-Clear sending CEIP data to Citrix and Google Analytics (except for the data collected for Google Analytics indicated by in the second table in the following section) by:
+Clear sending CEIP data to Citrix and Google Analytics.
+For this activity, there is an exception for the data collected for Google Analytics indicated by \ in the second table in the following section.
+Do the following to clear sending CEIP data to Citrix and Google Analytics: